 In addition to ISQ’s work in new music, they are the house band for Emo Nite LA under the alias String String Quartet, and have performed with artists including the All-American Rejects and Demi Lovato.
-They have also performed and recorded for artists such as Baths, Emily Wells, and Jherek Bischoff.
+They have also performed and recorded for artists such as Baths, Man Man, Emily Wells, and Jherek Bischoff.

 The Isaura String Quartet is violinists Emily Call and Madeline Falcone, violist Jonathan Morgan, and cellist Betsy Rettig.